 It’s also expensive.
-At $230 for two days, with a 400 mile limit (plus about $50 in gas), it’s about 3 times as much for a decent rental car.
+At $230 for two days, with a 400 mile limit (plus about $50 in gas), it’s about 3 times as much than a decent rental car.

 I take the van back to the hotel to pick up Letty and Tim and we’re off…